CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/9 Software Quality - exam questions.md

 ### Explain briefly the three items that should be included in a quality plan.

-1. Desired product qualities and their assessment.
+1. Desired product qualities & assessment methods.
-2. Organizational standards to be applied.
+2. Applicable organizational standards.
-3. Quality assessment process (e.g., quality reviews).
+3. Quality assessment process (e.g., reviews).

 ### What’s the relationship between ISO9001, CMMI standards and an organization’s quality system?
 How do you get certified?